Centocelle Archaeological Park (Rome, IT)

-One of the most important heritage sites of the co-district is the Public Archaeological Park of Centocelle, which is rich of archaeological finds of public and religious architecture of Republican Era, such as the ancient “Osteria di Centocelle” (an ancient buiding with a round-based hall covered by a dome of tuff and brick), two roman villas (Villa della Piscina and Villa ad Duas Lauros), the “Mussolini Tunnel”, a structure that was built under the dictatorship of Benito Mussolini in order to become the first Rome subway, and the landing strip from which the well-known aviators and inventors the Wright brothers experienced their first flight in Italy.
+One of the most important heritage sites of the co-district is the Public Archaeological Park of Centocelle, which is rich of archaeological finds of public and religious architecture of Republican Era, such as the ancient “Osteria di Centocelle” (an ancient buiding with a round-based hall covered by a dome of tuff and brick), two roman villas (Villa della Piscina and Villa ad Duas Lauros), the “Historical tunnel of Centocelle”, a structure that was supposed to be the first subway in Rome, and the landing strip from which the well-known aviators and inventors the Wright brothers experienced their first flight in Italy.
 The site was also relevant in modern times as the first airport in Italy was opened here in 1909.

 Alongside historical and archeological heritage, the co-district is rich in cultural and creative heritage.
 There is a public library, the Rugantino library, surrounded by a green area and posed in front of a privately-owned wide park, the “Pratone” and there are green spaces within public spaces such as squares and schools that are very important as social infrastructure and places where the inhabitants self-organize cultural meetings and creative exhibitions.